nucypher/nucypher/docs/source/architecture/contracts.md

 In order to take advantage of the network, Alice chooses miners and deploys policies with fees for those miners.
 Alice can choose miners by herself ("handpicked") or by using `findCumSum(uint256, uint256, uint256)` method of the contract `MinersEscrow` ("sampling").
 `findCumSum` parameters are:
 	* The start index (if the method is not called the first time)
 	* The delta of the step
 	* minimum number of periods during which tokens are locked.
 This method will return only active miners.

-In order to place the fee for a policy, Alice calls the method `PolicyManager.createPolicy(bytes20, uint256, uint256, address[])`;
-By specifying a miner address, the policy ID (off-chain generation), the policy duration in periods, and the first period's reward.
+In order to place the fee for a policy, Alice calls the method `PolicyManager.createPolicy(bytes20, uint256, uint256, address[])`, by specifying a miner address, the policy ID (off-chain generation), the policy duration in periods, and the first period's reward.
 Payment should be added to the transaction in ETH and the amount is `firstReward * miners.length + rewardRate * periods * miners.length`.
 The reward rate must be greater than or equal to the minimum reward for each miner in the list.
 The first period's reward is not refundable, and can be zero.